 Hello, I'm James Masterton.
 Since 1992 I've been writing a weekly guide and analysis to the UK charts.
-Dedicated to telling the story behind each hit, putting chart moves and records in their full context, this has been essential reading for generations of music fans.
+Dedicated to telling the story behind each hit, putting chart moves and records in their full context, this has been essential reading for music fans since the very earliest days of the internet.
 Each week Chart Watch UK I'll tell you the full story behind this week's UK charts.
 Who is Number One and why?
 What are this week's biggest new entries?
-And who is this Justin Bieber guy anyway?
+And who is this Drake guy anyway?

 First posted back in the days of text-based newsgroups, the column has appeared in several online publications during its lifetime.

 November 1992 - June 1995 : Posted to usenet, mainly rec.music.misc and rec.music.info

 January 2004 - April 2008 : Yahoo!
 Launch UK

 May 2008 - September 2011 : Yahoo!
 Music UK & Ireland

 November 2011 - May 2016 : Top40.About.com